 Step 2

 Check all underground services.
 The area must be clear of pipes and cables for at least two feet underground.
 Erect the string line to mark the fence boundary.
+Step 4 - Digging a two foot deep holeStep 5 - Putting a post inStep 6 - Attaching panel clips

 Step 3